Stunned by a Stranger’s Apology in D.C. Traffic

 Honk.
 Honk-honk-honk.
 Honk.

-I clenched my jaw and finally started to parallel park after the space freed up, but not before a bitter little thought went through my mind: If I weren’t a Christian, I would totally flip this woman off right now or at least holler at her through my window and let her know how rude she is.
+I clenched my jaw and finally started to parallel park after the space freed up, but not before a bitter little thought went through my mind: If I weren’t a Christian, I would totally holler at this woman through my window and let her know how rude she is.

 Then something unexpected happened: She lowered her window and spoke to me.